CompNet/Orleans/README.md

 Detection of Social Capitalists
 ==============================
 ## Presentation
 This software aims at studying social capitalists, which are a specific type of users of social networks services such as Twitter.
 The tool is generic, so it can actually be applied to completely different systems, as long as they can be represented as directed networks (i.e. digraphs).
 We applied our tool to Twitter in several research papers [DLP'13, DLP'14, DLP'14a], detailed at the end of this document.
-Our work was also mentionned on the blog of the [MIT Technology review](http://www.technologyreview.com/view/528746/the-emerging-threat-from-twitters-social-capitalists/).
+Our work was also mentioned on the blog of the [MIT Technology review](http://www.technologyreview.com/view/528746/the-emerging-threat-from-twitters-social-capitalists/).

 Please, cite [DLP'14a] if you use our tool.
 We would also be very interested to know your context of application and/or modification, so please, let us know.